completelyboofyblitzed/STOCK-MARKET-NLP/README.md

-# NLP in STOCK MARKET
-Paper List on all kind of NLP in market forecasting, expert estimation and etc.
+### Paper List on all kind of NLP in market forecasting, expert estimation and etc.

 ```mermaid
 graph TD